Crypto Price Fetching Guide

 Section titled “Troubleshooting”For general troubleshooting (API key configuration, “asset shows unavailable”, partial prices), see the Market Data Guide — Troubleshooting section.

-”TIME_RANGE_EXCEEDED” Error
+”TIME_RANGE_EXCEEDED” Error (legacy)

 Prices Fetched But ACB Still Fails